NicolaiSchuetzenmeier/Scenario-based-Model-Checking/README.md

-# Scenario-based Model Checking of Declarative Process Models
+# Scenario-Based Model Checking of Declarative Process Models
 > Modeling processes with declarative process models, i.e. sets of constraints which have to be satisfied throughout the whole process execution, allows for a great degree of flexibility in process execution.
 However, having a process specified by means of symbolic, textual or formally constraints comes along with the problem that it is often hard for humans to understand complicated